RR Donnelley: Lakeside Classics

 Lakeside Classics is a series started in 1903 that reprinted neglected classic works.
 Thomas E. Donnelley, then president of the company, was impressed by a set of seven razors presented to him by one of the company's suppliers, and wanted to create a gift that would similarly represent his own company's product and could not be purchased on the open market.
-The company did not sell the books to the public, but gave each of the company employees a copy at Christmas, making the series valued collectors items.
+The company did not sell the books to the public, but gave each of the company employees a copy at Christmas, making the series valued collector's items.

 Thomas Donnelley wrote in the introduction to Autobiography of Benjamin Franklin, the first volume in the series, that "If, in a modest way this volume conveys the idea that machine-made books are not a crime against art, and that books may be plain but good, and good though not costly, its mission has been accomplished."
 Following volumes featured speeches and writings of noted Americans, then in the 1910s selections turned to first-person narratives of American history, especially those which were rare or out of print.
 Themes included the Civil War, the Old West, exploration and frontier life.
 In the 1990s, several changes were introduced.
 Partly to acknowledge the company's global markets, narratives by Americans abroad were included.

 An early admirer wrote in 1923 that the printing, binding, and finishings were all done by the apprentice class to "illustrate the ideals of a well-made book", and that "not only are these books well made, but they contain historical works, autobiographies, and early travels unforgettable to him who loves this fair land."
 He concluded that the series is becoming "an institution near and dear to the collector of books of intrinsic value and beauty."